ZhuangLab/storm-analysis/doc/source/install.rst

   $ pytest

 .. note:: Due to issues with creating pickle files that are compatible between Python2
-	  Python3 all of the tests that involve pickles (Spliner mostly) are skipped on Python2.
+	  and Python3 all of the tests that involve pickles (Spliner mostly) are skipped on Python2.

 Also